Costa Rican colón: Banco Central, 1951–present

+2023: N/a; Two coats of arms divided by a ribbon.
+Commemorating the 175th anniversary of the Republic of Costa Rica.

 Banknotes

 Private bank issues, 1896–1914

 Four private banks, the Banco Anglo–Costarricense, the Banco Comercial de Costa Rica, the Banco de Costa Rica and the Banco Mercantil de Costa Rica, issued notes between 1864 and 1917.

 The Banco Anglo–Costarricense was established in 1864 and issued notes from 1864 to 1917.
 It later became a state-owned bank and in 1994 went bankrupt and closed.
 Notes were issued in denominations of 1, 25, 50, and 100 pesos as well as 5, 10, 20, 50, and 100 colones.
 Some 1, 5, 10 and 20 colones notes (unsigned and undated) were released in 1963 when the bank celebrated its 100th anniversary.
 Some had Muestra sin Valor ("sample without value") printed on them in order to nullify the legal tender status and to prevent people from selling them.
 Most, however, didn't have that printed on them, which makes it harder nowadays to find notes with the seal.